 As such a Productised Legal Service provides a Self-Service App for the business to use, but is also back by outside Lawyers with expertise in the area of the service.
 This provides the best of both worlds: the business can self-service advice and agreements, but also get support and advice from a Lawyer for more complex scenarios.
-For example, Plexus’ Promotions Service allows Marketing to use an App to build a promotion and get automated advice and upon completion, the App generates the Promotions T&Cs, permits, etc and routes to a Lawyer with expertise in promotions law to quickly review and consult the business.
+For example, Plexus’ Promotion Wizard service allows Marketing to use an App to build a promotion and get automated advice and upon completion, the App generates the Promotions T&Cs, permits, etc and routes to a Lawyer with expertise in promotions law to quickly review and consult the business.

 Other examples include: